sdm-lang/rust-sdml/sdml-core/README.md

 ## Changes

+**Version 0.1.11**

+* Feature: Update `Cardinality::to_uml_string` to output constraints.
+* Fix: Missing features in mapping types and values.

 **Version 0.1.10**

-* Added support for `mapping_type` and `mapping_value` rules.
+* Feature: Added support for `mapping_type` and `mapping_value` rules.

 **Version 0.1.9**

-* Run Cargo format and clippy
+* Style: Run Cargo format and clippy

 **Version 0.1.8**

-* Remove most macros from the model.
-* Made the name for constraints required, not `Option`.
+* Feature: Made the name for constraints required, not `Option`.
+* Style: Remove most macros from the model.

 **Version 0.1.7**

-* Minor fixes
+* Fix: Minor fixes

 **Version 0.1.6**

-* Updated parser with grammar changes in tree-sitter-sdml v0.1.29
+* Build: Updated parser with grammar changes in tree-sitter-sdml v0.1.29

 **Version 0.1.6**

-* Updated parser with grammar changes in tree-sitter-sdml v0.1.26
+* Build: Updated parser with grammar changes in tree-sitter-sdml v0.1.26

 **Version 0.1.5**